How to Get Red Wine Out of Carpet for Good

 How to Remove Red Wine Stains From Carpet

-- Blot the stain immediately.
-Use a clean white cloth to blot up as much of the red wine as you can right away.
+Use a clean white cloth or paper towels to blot up as much of the red wine as you can right away.
 Alternate parts of the cloth to always blot using a fresh spot.

-- Add a little water to the stained area.
-Pour a small amount of water onto the red wine stain on the carpet and continue blotting.
-The water dilutes the red wine, which makes it easier blot up.
-Don't pour too much water at a time and switch out the blotting cloth for a dry one as you work.
+Pour a small amount of cool water onto the red wine stain on the carpet, and continue blotting.
+The water dilutes the red wine, which makes it easier to blot up.
+Do not pour too much water at a time, and switch out the blotting cloth for a dry one as you work.
 Continue blotting until no more stain can be removed using this method.

-- Make a baking soda paste.
-Mix a paste with a 3 to 1 ratio of baking soda to water.
-Apply the paste directly to the carpet stain and wait for it to dry completely before vacuuming up the dried paste.
+Mix a paste with a 3-to-1 ratio of baking soda to water.
+Apply the paste directly to the carpet stain, and wait for it to dry completely before vacuuming up the dried paste.

-- Apply a carpet stain remover.
 If any stain remains, apply a carpet stain remover according to the manufacturer's instructions.
-Typically, the process is to wait until it dries and then vacuum.
+Typically, the process is to wait until the cleaning product dries and then vacuum.